refack/node/doc/api/util.md

 added: REPLACEME
 -->

-* `original` {Function} An async function, or a Promise factory
+* `original` {Function} An `async` function
-* Returns: {Function} a "callback style" function
+* Returns: {Function} a callback style function

-Takes an async function and returns a function following the common Node.js callback style, i.e. taking a `(err, val) => ...` callback as the last argument.
+Takes an `async` function (or a function that returns a Promise) and returns a function following the common Node.js callback style, i.e. taking a `(err, val) => ...` callback as the last argument.
+In the callback, the first argument will be the rejection reason (or `null` if function call resolved successfully), and the second argument will be the resolved value.

 For example: